 Responses to hormonal medication used during stimulation may have an impact on you or may not.
 Some women do not have any symptoms at all while other women feel more emotional and much more prone to crying, anxiety, sense of shame or a feeling of guilt and irritability.
 Others might feel uncomfortable with bloating, nausea, disturbed bowel movements, tiredness, headaches and mood swings.
 While you cannot help the way you feel you can definitely find a way to better manage your feelings and reactions.

-- Information is the key to power, understand and prepare yourself for IVF by talking to your doctor or counsellor, so as to understand the treatment better.
+- Information is the key to power, understand and prepare yourself for IVF by talking to your doctor or counselor, so as to understand the treatment better.

-- Ask Questions to all the people around, nurses, coordinators, counsellors, doctors, and clear your doubts.
+- Ask Questions to all the people around, nurses, coordinators, counselors, doctors, and clear your doubts.

-- Talk to your counsellor, who can professionally help you deal with the interpersonal issues that you are facing.
+- Talk to your counselor, who can professionally help you deal with the interpersonal issues that you are facing.

 - It is important that you take an adequate amount of rest and do not stress yourself too many changes during IVF.

 - Do not undertake major things, like moving to a new house, going to a big event, anything which can be emotionally hard for you to take.